 Myths & Facts about self-soothing:

-- Myth - You have to teach a baby to fall asleep on their own
+You have to teach a baby to fall asleep on their own.

-- Fact - when babies are developmentally ready, they will sleep for longer stretches at night all on their own
+When babies are developmentally ready, they will sleep for longer stretches at night, all on their own.

-If you let your baby cry it out, they will learn to self soothe
+If you let your baby cry it out, they will learn to self-soothe.

 Responding to your baby supports later self-soothing and self-regulation.
-Left to cry, a baby may stop because they realize nobody is coming but their cortisol level remains high
+Left to cry, a baby may stop because they realize nobody is coming, but their cortisol level remains high.